nyraa/moodle-calendar/README.md

 You can set interval of error notification sent to your email in trigger settings.
 ### Login failed!
 - Check your Moodle account and password in properties is correct.
-- If your account and password is removed after initialization, refill them and run `touchSession` to update session.
+- If your account and password is removed after initialization, refill them and run `touchSession` to gain new session.
 - If all of them is not working, maybe Moodle is under bad condition, try again later.